om-varshney/Java-Lab/README.md

     2. Learnt about inheritance through interfaces.
 2. We implemented a results display section for students.
     1. Learnt about multiple inheritance through interfaces and classes.

+## Assignment 8

+This assignment had two parts

+1. We implemented the OutOfRangeException to ensure the validity of user input while calculating factorial
+2. We implemented the NOMATCHEXCP to ensure that country name is always India.

+We understood the process of building custom exceptions in Java.
+And about the features of the Java Exception class.